 The proposed system architecture of TCLS consists of two ARM cores (CPU0 and CPU1), a MicroBlaze core (CPU2), a module Checker-Injector, three dual-port BRAM memory blocks, an additional DDR SDRAM memory and other miscellaneous blocks (see Fig. 1).
 The MicroBlaze core was implemented in the PL side and is tripled at module level using the TMR scheme where each input/output port was linked to a majority vote.
 This scheme was introduced to protect the MicroBlaze core from soft errors that may occur in the configuration memory.
 This scheme also protects internal core memories from bit-flips.
-Besides, all cache levels available for both ARM and MicroBlaze processor were disabled to improve device reliability [13].
+Besides, all cache levels available for both ARM and MicroBlaze processor were disabled to improve device reliability, as it is proven that cache utilization adversely affects the radiation sensitivity of an embedded system [14].